C.D. Águila: Reserve team

 The reserve team serves mainly as the final stepping stone for promising young players under the age of 21 before being promoted to the main team.
-The second team is coached by Joaquin Perez. the team played in the Primera División Reserves, their greatest successes were winning the Reserve championships in Apertura 2001, Apertura 2005, Apertura 2007, Clausura 2017, Apertura 2017, Clausura 2019, Apertura 2023.
+The second team is coached by Isaac Zelaya. the team played in the Primera División Reserves, their greatest successes were winning the Reserve championships in Apertura 2001, Apertura 2005, Apertura 2007, Clausura 2017, Apertura 2017, Clausura 2019, Apertura 2023.

 Águila's youth squad plays in the ten-team Primera División Reserves (El Salvador).
 Current members of the squad are: